friendly-devops-org/CDKTF_AWS_FARGATE/README.md

     7. Run workflow

 ### Verify deployment by:
-    1. Follow the deployment at the bmo-iac-cluster on the ECS page.
+    1. Follow the deployment on the ECS page of AWS.
-    2. Copy the DNS name from the loadbalancer page and visit the site in a new tab
+    2. Visit the FQDN created by the Route53 stack

 ### Destroy Application:
     1. Navigate to the Actions tab